Free Online Test KS2 Centre offering KS2 Sats papers, KS2 Educational Resources and Information to support your child

 KS2 stands for Key Stage 2 and is the second phase of primary school in the UK.
 KS2 groups years 3, 4, 5 and 6 and children in KS2 are usually aged 7-11.
 The term Lower Key Stage 2 is used for years 3 and 4 while the term upper Key Stage 2 is used for years 5 and 6.
 Year 6 for instance is the last year of the KS2 group and it is also the last year of primary school.
 In year 6 most children and especially the ones in public schools are required to sit their KS2 SATs.

-To help you better understand the KS2 Sats, the articles below will provide you with information on different aspects of the SATs which you might be unsure about.
+To help you better understand the KS2 Sats, the articles and checklists below will provide you with information on different aspects of the SATs which you might be unsure about.

 Reading is an activity that can be enjoyed by the whole family.
 While your child can be captivated by a well-crafted book written by their favourite authors, they can also enjoy many other benefits linked to reading books.
 Reading fiction and non-fiction texts can enhance your child’s vocabulary and help them improve their reading skills but also their literacy skills as a whole including writing, spelling and grammar skills.
 For an information guide on 16 different ways that KS2 reading books can benefit your child and their education, click here.